yclas/documentation/digital-ocean-vultr-linode.md

 ## Creating user DB

-To install Open-Classifieds, you will need a Database and a Username.
+To install Yclas Self Hosted, you will need a Database and a Username.

 Log in to MySQL with the root account.